CoinFabrik/CyScout/solidity/codeql/docs/docs/readme.md

 ## 🤝 Contributing

 We welcome contributions to enhance and expand the support for Solidity in CodeQL.
 Feel free to submit issues, feature requests, or pull requests.

+For more information, please refer to the [Contribution Guidelines](../codeql/docs/docs/Contributing.md).

 ## License